Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: The Geometric Embedding of Octonionic Magical Supergravity

+However, we stress here that this is only a coarse argument for lower estimate for the number of triangulations since the dependence of polytope parameters has only been observed with respect to $h_{11}$ and its precise scaling with respect to $h_{22}$ is unknown.
 For example, in considering $h_{11} = 7$, the number of points is still reasonable (13 for the polytope and 12 for the dual polytope).
 This gives us $O(10^5)$ triangulations.
 For the case of $h_{11} = 27$, the number is factorially much larger.
 A search would have to run through all triangulation configurations for all possible toric threefold constructions with $h_{11} = 27, h_{21}= 27$.
 In the space of toric threefolds, there is a sharp peak in the number of threefolds for precisely these Hodge numbers, with 910,113 Calabi-Yau threefolds \cite{Ashmore:2011yw}.\footnote{Instead of using TOPCOM \url{https://www.wm.uni-bayreuth.de/de/team/rambau_joerg/TOPCOM/index.html} to triangulate the convex polytopes, one could employ parallelization techniques based on \url{https://polymake.org/doku.php/mptopcom} i.e., modified TOPCOM algorithms (Called MPTOPCOM).
 However, the space of $h_{11}=h_{21}=27$ threefolds is still quite extensive.} \\[0.2cm] If the octonionic magical supergravity threefold coupled to 28 hypermultiplets can indeed be obtained from a self-mirror Calabi-Yau manifold that is an hypersurface in a toric variety, we expect the exact search to be a numerically and computationally challenging task.
 A possible avenue is to pursue this problem as one on the interface of computational complex geometry and machine learning as in \cite{Bao:2021ofk,Berglund:2021ztg,He:2018jtw, Demirtas:2020dbm}.
-However, due to the mathematical relevance of the problem, it is our hope that there exist symmetry based arguments as of yet unclear to us regarding the existence of a Calabi--Yau threefold satisfying all the physical and mathematical requirements.
+However, due to the mathematical relevance of the problem, it is our hope that there exist symmetry based arguments as of yet unclear to us regarding the existence of a Calabi--Yau threefold satisfying all the physical and mathematical requirements.\footnote{Following the appearance of first version of this paper on the arXiv, there has been some remarkable advancements in the computational study of triangulations and constructions of toric CY manifolds by the authors of CYTools (\url{https://cy.tools/}) \cite{Demirtas:2020dbm}.
+It is therefore work left for the immediate future to exploit these tools to make more concrete statements regarding the existence of the relevant CY manifold discussed in this section.
+Furthermore, one of the authors (AK) thanks Liam McAllister, Richard Nally, Andreas Schachner, Jakob Moritz and Naomi Gendler for extensive discussions and explanations regarding the CYTools software, as well as hospitality in Cornell.}